kubeflow/website/content/docs/components/hyperparameter-tuning/overview.md

 ### Trial

 A *trial* is one iteration of the hyperparameter tuning process.
-A trial corresponds to one worker job instance with a list of parameter assignments The list of parameter assignments corresponds to a suggestion.
+A trial corresponds to one worker job instance with a list of parameter assignments.
+The list of parameter assignments corresponds to a suggestion.

 Each experiment runs several trials.
+The experiment runs the trials until it reaches either the objective or the configured maximum number of trials.

 ### Worker job